How to Stand Out in a Crowded Market

 Connect with the consumer by creating a business with a relatable persona and human values that people can connect to.
 Giants in the same industry often have a cold, uniform way of dealing with customers.
 As a smaller business, you have the opportunity to respond directly to the needs of customers and build closer relationships with them.
 When it comes to marketing and conveying your message, make sure you’re wording things in a way that makes potential clients believe you’re talking directly to them.
 Humanizing your brand can be a powerful tool when competing in a saturated market against businesses that lack connection with their customers.

-Your origin story (essentially, your bio) is an crucial part of separating yourself from your competition.
+Your origin story (essentially, your bio) is a crucial part of separating yourself from your competition.
 Give your customers a sense of who you are.
 Why did you get into the business?
 What continues to motivate you?
 People want to do business with people that share their values.
 If you give them more of who you are, chances are they will connect with you – and your business.

 Be Customer-Focused

 Take care of your customers.
 Prioritizing customer service means making clients feel like they are heard, and that you have a genuine interest in their experience with your company.
-Get in touch with your customers via phone, email surveys or social media, and make sure you offer ways to connect on your website’s “Contact Us” page.
+Get in touch with your customers via phone, email surveys, or social media, and make sure you offer ways to connect on your website’s “Contact Us” page.
 Marketing is important, but ongoing customer support holds incredible value when growing your business.
 Existing customers should be nurtured so they’ll always come back.
-More importantly, they’ll make it a point to recommend your business, making them impactful and profitable for you.
+More importantly, they’ll make it a point to recommend your business, making it impactful and profitable for you.
 Your customers’ needs may also change, so it’s important to stay relevant to them.
 A satisfied customer is your best salesperson.

 Use Social Media